 Both the second and third benchmarks are conducted to demonstrate how the evaluators will perform in more realistic scenarios.
-For the second benchmark the number of expressions has been reduced to roughly 10 000, and the number of variable sets is again 362.
-The number of expressions is much more representative to a typical scenario, while the number of variable sets is very low.
-To determine if the GPU evaluators are also a feasible alternative, this benchmark is conducted nonetheless.
+For the second benchmark the number of expressions has been reduced to roughly 10000, and the number of variable sets is again 362.
+The number of expressions is much more representative to a typical scenario, while the number of variable sets is still low.
+To determine if the GPU evaluators are a feasible alternative in scenarios with a realistic number of expressions but comparably few variable sets, this benchmark is conducted nonetheless.

-Finally, the third benchmark will be conducted.
-Similar to the second benchmark, this benchmark evaluates the same 10 000 expressions but now with 30 times more variable sets, which equates to roughly 10 000.
+Finally, a third benchmark will be conducted.
+Similar to the second benchmark, this benchmark evaluates the same roughly 10 000 expressions but now with 30 times more variable sets, which equates to roughly 10 000.
 This benchmark mimics the scenario where the evaluators will most likely be used.
-While the others simulate different conditions to determine if and where the GPU evaluators can be used efficiently, this benchmark is more focused on determining if the GPU evaluators are suitable for the specific scenario they would be used in.
+While the others simulate different conditions to determine if and where the GPU evaluators can be used efficiently, this benchmark is more focused on determining if the GPU evaluators are suitable for the specific scenario they are likely going to be used in.

-All three benchmarks also simulate a parameter optimisation step, as this is the scenario in which these evaluators will be used in.
-For parameter optimisation, 100 steps are used, meaning that all expressions will be evaluated 100 times.
+All three benchmarks also simulate a parameter optimisation step, as this is the intended use-case for these evaluators.
+For parameter optimisation, 100 steps are used, meaning that all expressions are evaluated 100 times.
 During the benchmark, this process is simulated by re-transmitting the parameters instead of generating new ones.
 Generating new parameters is not part of the evaluators and is therefore not implemented.
-However, because the parameters are re-transmitted every time, the overhead of sending the data is taken into account.
-This overhead is part of the evaluators and is an additional burden that the CPU implementation does not have, making important to be measured.
+However, because the parameters are re-transmitted each time, the overhead of sending the data is taken into account.
+This overhead is part of the evaluators and represents an additional burden that the CPU implementation does not have, making it important to be measured.